CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 To view the summary:

-1. Open the Network Services|All EVPN Sessions card.
+1. Open the Network Services/All EVPN Sessions card.

 2. Change to the full-screen card using the card size picker.